amohanty101/PacMen-Exercise/README.md

 When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

 How to Run:

+Fork repo to use these 3 starter files
 - 4 PacMan images ( Mouth Open, Mouth Close, Left To Right, Right to Left )
-- index.html file contains a an id ='game' that gives a handle on the element
+- index.html file contains an id ='game' that gives a handle on the element
 - pacmen.js file contains js code to Implement the makePac() and checkCollisions() functions

 Roadmap of future improvements:

-License information
+- Intend to have a Pause button to pause the game
+- When the pacman hits the collision, pacman should face the reverse direction